KongVo/Fashion-MNIST-Generative-Adversarial-Network-GAN-/README.md

-# Fashion-MNIST-Generative-Adversarial-Network-GAN-
+# Fashion-MNIST-Generative-Adversarial-Network-GAN

 Credits:
 https://medium.com/datadriveninvestor/generative-adversarial-network-gan-using-keras-ce1c05cfdfd3

-Use GAN, a network of Generator and Discriminator to generate images using keras library and Fashion MNIST datasets.
+Use GAN, a network of Generator and Discriminator to generate images using keras library and Fashion MNIST dataset.